samcorcos/programming-cs/cseducation.md

 > "Everybody in this country should learn how to program a computer."

 The Code.org petition is certainly a big step towards that vision, but as mentioned earlier, programming is not the same thing as computer science.
-I should mention that I am not demeaning programming, and it could be argued that an education in programming is more valuable than an education in computer science—it's hardly debatable that programming is a more marketable skill.
-But it is important to note the difference between the two and treat them accordingly.